nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Saving and loading of statistics
-By enabling user to save and load usage and productivity statistics (number of event/ deadline/ someday tasks completed or missed), user will be able to track and improve upon his/ her work productivity.
+By enabling user to save and load usage and productivity statistics (number of event/ deadline/ someday tasks completed or missed), user will be able to track work progress and improve upon his/ her work productivity.

 #### Better command feedback
 Having more specific feedback to users' commands will allow users to find that what exactly happened after